Yabagi Sani States That National Competence Is Not Enough To Take The Country Where It Needs To Be | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Yabagi Sani States That National Competence Is Not Enough To Take The Country Where It Needs To Be

-The Chairman of the Inter-party Advisory Council, Yabagi Sani, has stated that he believes that every Nigerian has to come together to move the country forward.
+Yabagi Sani, the chairman of the Inter-party Advisory Council, has declared that he thinks all Nigerians must work together to advance the nation.

-According to Yabagi Sani, national competence cannot take Nigeria where we want it to be.
-He maintained that national effectiveness must be added to national competence in other to get to the preferred destination.
+National competency, in Yabagi Sani’s opinion, cannot move Nigeria in the direction we want it to go.
+He insisted that in order to reach the desired outcome, national effectiveness must be combined with national competence.

-He explained that national competence is when all the opinions is brought together so that competence will have a place to grow and be felt by the people.
-Yabagi Sani stated that some persons claims to be competent even when someone is by the side undermining such a person.
+In order for competence to have a space to develop and be felt by the people, he added, all perspectives must be brought together.
+According to Yabagi Sani, some people make claims of competence even when someone is standing by and discrediting them.

-In his opinion, Yabagi Sani stated that the president has to invite others to work with him in other to move the country forward.
-He argued that brining people together under one administration despite belonging to different political parties is a clear example of national effectiveness.
+Yabagi Sani asserted that in order to advance the nation, the president must extend invitations to others to join him in his efforts.
+He said that uniting individuals from many political parties under one administration is a prime illustration of national efficiency.

 )